 If the apprentice is in their first year of learning as an apprentice, the apprentice Minimum Wage applies, so long as their hourly rate is £4.15, they can continue learning.

 If the apprentice is in their second year of learning as an apprentice, the National Minimum Wage applies (and the age of the learning is relevant).
-The Employer will need to pay 20% top-up against an agreed period of training per month e.g. 1-2 day per month (which they won’t be able to claim un the furlough scheme).
+The Employer will need to pay 20% top-up against an agreed period of training per month e.g. 1-2 days per month (which they won’t be able to claim under the furlough scheme).

-If the employer is unable to top up for the benefit of the learner then they will need to go on a break in learning.
+If the employer is unable to top up for the benefit of the learner, they will need to go on a break in learning.

 Breaks in Learning